Bumiayu, Brebes

 Bumiayu District is an administrative district (kecamatan) in the Brebes Regency, Central Java, Indonesia.
 Bumiayu is the centre of community activity in the south of Brebes Regency.
 It covers 82.09 km^{2} and had a population of 96,201 at the 2010 Census and 112,680 at the 2020 Census.
-It formerly included those areas which now form the separate districts of Tonjong, Sirampog, Bantarkawung, Salem, and Paguyangan.
+It formerly included those areas which now form the separate districts of Tonjong, Sirampog and Paguyangan.

 One feature in Bumiayu is Pasar Wage, a market that opens only once every five days according to the Javanese calendar.
 In the city of Bumiayu, the majority of the population is engaged in trading.
 The trading area extends from Talok to Jatisawit, encompassing markets such as Pasar Talok, Pasar Bumiayu, Pasar Majapahit, and Pasar Jatisawit.

 To alleviate traffic congestion in Bumiayu, the Government of Brebes Regency constructed the South Ring Road, located to the east of the urban area of Bumiayu.
 This road stretches from Talok to Pagojengan in the Paguyangan sub-district.